-- through appropriate wiring of the MLC 520S safety sensors (see chapter 7 "Electrical connection"). - through the external contactor monitoring of the downstream safety relay, (e.g. MSI series from Leuze electronic) - or through contactor monitoring of the downstream safety PLC (optional, integrated via a safety bus)
+- through appropriate wiring of the MLC 520S safety sensors (see chapter 7 "Electrical connection"). - through external contactor monitoring of the downstream safety relay, (e.g. MSI series from Leuze) - or through contactor monitoring of the downstream safety PLC (optional, integrated via a safety bus)

-If contactor monitoring is activated (see chapter 7 "Electrical connection"), it operates dynamically, i.e., in addition to monitoring the closed feedback circuit every time before the OSSDs are switched on, it also checks whether the release of the feedback circuit opened within 350 ms and, after the OSSDs are switched off, whether it has closed again within 350 ms. If this is not the case, the OSSDs return to the OFF state after being switched on briefly.
+If contactor monitoring is activated (see chapter 7 "Electrical connection"), it works dynamically, i.e. in addition to checking the closed feedback circuit before each switching on of the OSSDs, it checks whether the external device monitoring circuit opened within 350 ms after its release and, after the OSSDs are switched off, if it has closed again within 350 ms. If this is not the case, the OSSDs return to the OFF state after being switched on briefly.
 An error message is displayed (see chapter 11 "Troubleshooting").
 The receiver switches to the fault interlock state from which it can only be returned to normal operation by switching the supply voltage off and back on again.